 The Force Multinationale de l'Afrique Centrale (FOMAC) or Multinational Force for Central Africa is the military outfit with which to promote peace and security as well as maritime security within the ECCAS.
 The force is designed to be part of global antiterrorism initiatives.
-FOMAC was set up in 2002 with standing orders that identified the force as being made up of military, police, gendarmerie and civilian personnel, ready to carry out "peace, security and humanitarian assistance missions".
-FOMAC's duties also extend to disarmament and demobilization work and control of fraud and organizational crimes (Reliefweb, 2014).
+FOMAC was set up in 2002 with standing orders that identified the force as being made up of military, police. gendarmerie and civilian personnel, ready to carry out "peace, security and humanitarian assistance missions".
+FOMAC's duties Lack of adequate funding remains key factor and constraint to also extend to disarmament and demobilization work and control of fraud and organizational crimes (Reliefweb, 2014).